-As a producer of fresh fibre-based paper, we are frequently met by the notion that recycled paper is good and that paper based on fresh fibre is bad for the environment.
-In some cases, this misconception has resulted in regulations and legislations promoting and rewarding the use of recycled paper over paper made from fresh fibre.
+In some cases, the misconception that recycled paper would be better for the environment has resulted in regulations and legislations promoting and rewarding the use of recycled paper over paper made from fresh fibre.

 It’s often overlooked that the paper recycling system would actually stop working without a constant addition of fresh fibre.
 Because, the cellulose fibre can only be reused 5-7 times, at best.
 After that, the fibre quality is too low to produce paper.
 Also, few know that we do not harvest our trees to make paper – our products are in fact a residual product from making other wood products such as construction timber.